swainechen/lacer/README.md

 replacing "Bio::DB::Sam" with any of the modules from the above list.
 If there is no error, that module is available.

+For Lacepr, the basic one needs samtools and htslib libraries.
+It has only been tested with samtools-1.1 and htslib-1.1 and later.
+To compile, first set the location of the samtools and htslib libraries, then execute the following command in the lacepr subdirectory:
+SAMTOOLS=<path-to-samtools>
+HTSLIB=<path-to-htslib>
+gcc -I$SAMTOOLS -I$HTSLIB lacepr.c -L$SAMTOOLS -L$HTSLIB -lbam -l:libhts.a -lz -lpthread -lm -o lacepr

 Usage
 -----
 A help screen describing options to Lacer is displayed if you run the script without any arguments: